longfish801/regexpOutline/README.md

 Please set the setting item "Eeader Rules Each Ext".
 It will not work in its default state.

-For example, suppose you want to create the following headings.
+For example, suppose you want to create the following outline.
 Level 1 corresponds to the H1 tag (top-level heading) in HTML.

 * Target files with ". txt" file extension.